IRIFCrypto/dualdistance/README.md

 ---

-A previous version of the script, which was used to compute the values of $D$ reported in the conference version and the current ePrint version, contained two mistakes:
+A previous version of the script, which was used to compute the values of $D$ reported in the conference version and the initial ePrint version, contained two mistakes:

 - The reported value for $D$ was too small: it was given as the largest $w$ such that there is no attack vector of Hamming weight $\leq w2$ instead of being a strict upper bound on the Hamming